icecube/icetray-public/cmake/resources/docs/toolset.rst

 Most tools are detected are expected to be found in ``I3_PORTS``, and system-installed versions are ignored.
-If you define ``SYSTEM_PACKAGES``, the cmake flag ``NO_DEFAULT_PATH`` is omitted and system-installed versions may be found.
-This is an experimental feature and will probably not work... but some who are capable of diagnosing their own build problems find it useful, as one can avoid e.g. building the *Qt* in ``I3_PORTS`` by using the system version.
+If you define ``SYSTEM_PACKAGES``, the cmake flag ``NO_DEFAULT_PATH`` is omitted and system-installed packages may be used if versions installed from ``I3_PORTS`` cannot be found.
+This is an experimental feature and may cause problems in the event of version conflicts, but this option can speed up builds by avoiding the need for an ``I3_PORTS`` Qt or allow operation of Icetray on systems not supported by the ports tools.

 Troubleshooting
 ---------------